-III.A.3.

-A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
+- III.A.3. - A physician who has completed a residency program that was not accredited by ACGME, AOA, RCPSC, CFPC, or ACGME-I (with Advanced Specialty Accreditation) may enter an ACGME-accredited residency program in the same specialty at the PGY-1 level and, at the discretion of the program director of the ACGME-accredited program and with approval by the GMEC, may be advanced to the PGY-2 level based on ACGME Milestones evaluations at the ACGME-accredited program.
 This provision applies only to entry into residency in those specialties for which an initial clinical year is not required for entry.
-(Core)

-- III.B.
+(Core) - III.B.
 The program director must not appoint more residents than approved by the Review Committee.
 (Core) - III.B.1.
 All complement increases must be approved by the Review Committee.
-(Core) - III.C.
+(Core) - III.B.2.
+For APCP-4, on average, there should be at least two residents enrolled in each year of a program.
+(Detail) - III.C.
 Resident Transfers